-The City of Guelph Official Plan is a statement of goals, objectives and policies for growth and development for the next 20 years.
-The Official Plan is developed based on input from the community and it promotes the public interest in the future development of the city.
-The Official Plan is focused on sustainability and establishes policies that have a positive effect on the social, economic, cultural and natural environment of the city.
-The Official Plan strives to maintain a high quality of life for the residents of Guelph, reduce uncertainty concerning future development, and provides a basis for the Zoning By-law and other land use controls.
+The City’s Official Plan is a statement of goals, objectives and policies that guide Guelph’s growth and development in the years leading up to 2031.
+The Official Plan is developed based on input from the community and is updated every five years.
+The plan is focused on sustainability and establishes policies that have a positive effect on Guelph’s social, economic, cultural and natural environment.
+The Official Plan strives to maintain a high quality of life for the residents of Guelph, reduce uncertainty concerning future development, and provides a basis for the Zoning Bylaw and other land use controls.

-This online version of the Official Plan is a consolidation of the Official Plan policies in effect as of September 2014.
+The online version of the Official Plan found below is a consolidation of the Official Plan policies in effect as of September 2014.
 It is provided for information purposes only.
 For legal purposes, reference should be made to the original certified documents which are on file with the City Clerk and subsequent Official Plan Amendments.
 Reference should also be made to all Ontario Municipal Board decisions.

 It is important to note that the September 2014 consolidation only includes those amendments that were approved by Council and were in force as of September 1, 2014.
-Planning Services should be consulted regarding inquiries and interpretation of the Official Plan.
+Therefore, the 2014 Consolidation does not include the final version of the following city-initiated amendments:

 The 2014 consolidation includes:

-- Official Plan Amendment 42 – Natural Heritage Strategy (In effect except for 1 site specific appeal)
+- Official Plan Amendment 42 – Natural Heritage Strategy (In effect, June 2014)

 Active Official Plan Files